Component Architecture

 )

-Component.displayName = 'Component'
+Component.displayName = 'Component'3.
+Variant System

 Components use class-variance-authority for variant management: